spakin/gosp/docs/implementation/helper_package.md

 Go Server Pages defines a `gosp` Go package that serves two purposes:

-1. It provides all the functionality needed by the generated `GospGenerateHTML` function to produce a Web page.
+1. It provides all the functionality needed by the generated `GospGeneratePage` function to produce a Web page.

 2. It exposes a few key functions and data types to Go Server Pages so even a page that is not authorized to import any Go packages whatsoever (see [Configuring Go Server Pages](../configure.md)) can still produce Web-page data and can still open for reading any file that lies in the same directory or a subdirectory.